Buying at Auction

 Acceptable means of paying the deposit and Buyers Premium

-We will accept personal or company cheques (with accompanying company registration certificate), bankers drafts, or debit cards.
+We will accept personal or company cheques (with accompanying company registration certificate), BACS payments, or debit cards.

 Once you have satisfied the criteria of the Money Laundering Regulations you will be issued with a bidding paddle.
 If you are successful this will need to be shown to the auctioneer for him to record against the lot on his sale sheets.